calipho-sib/nextprot-docs/help/learn-developer-api.md

 ```

-Or showing some features with our [feature viewer](https://github.com/calipho-sib/feature-viewer) [jsfiddle](http://jsfiddle.net/ddtxra/fm51dwz7/4/)
+Or you can easily visualize sequence features with our [feature viewer](https://github.com/calipho-sib/feature-viewer): See it in live in [jsfiddle](http://jsfiddle.net/ddtxra/fm51dwz7/4/)

 ###SPARQL example
 For executing a sparql, simply use nx.executeSparql: